eepyamre/drawamare/overview.md

 1. **Frontend** (TypeScript + Pixi.js):

    - Handles user interface and canvas rendering using Pixi.js.
-   - Currently focuses on setting up the development environment and basic drawing functionalities.
-   - Real-time synchronization via WebSocket (Socket.IO) is planned but **not yet implemented**.
+   - Implements drawing functionalities, user interaction, and real-time synchronization via WebSocket (Socket.IO).
+   - Manages local canvas state, history for undo/redo (**currently needs to be separated per user/layer**), and user layers.

 2. **Backend** (Node.js + TypeScript):

-   - Manages WebSocket connections and coordinates real-time drawing updates.
+   - Manages WebSocket connections using Socket.IO and coordinates real-time drawing updates.
-   - Tracks each user’s layer data in memory (strokes drawn by each user).
-   - Broadcasts drawing actions to all connected clients.
+   - Tracks user connections and broadcasts drawing actions and canvas redraw events to all connected clients.
-   - **Not yet implemented**.
+   - Currently uses in-memory state for user connections and **needs to implement saving and sending initial canvas state to new users**.

 3. **Database** (Optional for persistence):
    - Not currently implemented.
 Could be used to store session data (e.g., user layers, history) for persistence across sessions.